spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 9. Review the YAML configuration on the right.
-Navigate down the file until you find the parameter `adminPassword`.
+Scroll down in the file until you find the parameter `adminPassword`.
 Input the password value for the admin user.
 The default admin user name is `admin`.

 10. Next, click on the **Presets** button to expand the options drawer.

 11. Scroll down the presets option menu and enable **Remote Monitoring**.
-Confirm your changes by selecting **Confirm & Create**.
+Confirm your changes.
 There are several options you can enable to expand the functionality of the monitoring stack.
 Review the [Prometheus Operator](/integrations/prometheus-operator) pack documentation to learn more about the available options.

-12. Click on **Next** to review the cluster profile.
-Save the cluster profile.
+12. Click on **Next** to review the cluster profile and save it.

 13. Navigate to the left **Main Menu** and select **Clusters**.